 Mr. Keohane has substantial leadership experience.
 Through his roles as chief executive officer, executive officer and board member, he brings a strong knowledge of the chemicals industry and considerable experience in global management and operations, risk management, financial expertise and compensation and succession planning.

 Mr. Keohane also has significant experience with environmental, health and safety, process and product technology, investor relations, marketing, sales and product management.

-Mark P. Vergnano Director since 2015 Age 60
+Mark P. Vergnano Director since 2015 Age 61

 Mr. Vergnano has served as the Company's President and Chief Executive Officer since July 1, 2015.
 Prior to joining Chemours, he held roles of increasing responsibility at E.I. du Pont de Nemours and Company.
-In October 2009, Mr. Vergnano was appointed Executive Vice President of DuPont and was responsible for multiple businesses and functions, including the businesses in the Chemours segment: DuPont Chemicals & Fluoroproducts and Titanium Technologies.
+In October 2009, Mr. Vergnano was appointed Executive Vice President of DuPont and was responsible for multiple businesses and functions, including the businesses now part of Chemours: DuPont Chemicals & Fluoroproducts and Titanium Technologies.
 In June 2006, he was named Group Vice President of DuPont Safety & Protection.
 In October 2005, he was named Vice President and General Manager - Surfaces and Building Innovations.
 In February 2003, he was named Vice President and General Manager - Nonwovens.
 Prior to that, he had several assignments in manufacturing, technology, marketing, sales and business strategy.
 Mr. Vergnano joined DuPont in 1980 as a process engineer.
 Mr. Vergnano was appointed Chairman of the National Safety Council in 2017 and has served on its board of directors since 2007.
-He also serves on the board of directors of the American Chemistry Council since 2015 and Johnson Controls International plc since 2016.
+He also serves on the board of directors of the American Chemistry Council since 2015 and is currently the vice chair of the board.
+He has served on the board of directors for Johnson Controls International plc since 2016.
 He previously served on the board of directors of Johnson Controls, Inc. from 2011 to 2016.